 Gender-neutral job descriptions lead to a 49:51 ratio of male to female applications.

-You are 1.4x more likely to hire a female with feminine-coded job descriptions.
+By using feminine-coded words in job descriptions, you are 1.4x more likely to hire a female with feminine-coded job descriptions.

 Removing gender bias from your job descriptions could increase the volume of applications by 10-15%